JetBrains logo

 DevDensity = DevNumber/Population

-Having calculated the density of the general population of developers, we can work out the size of a particular category of developers within that community.
-Knowing the share of the category of interest in the sample from the State of Developer Ecosystem survey data (for example, programmers using Python among all programmers), we can calculate this specific category’s size as follows:
+Having calculated the general population of developers, we can work out the size of a particular category of developers within that community.
+Knowing the share of the category of interest in the sample from the Developer Ecosystem Survey data (for example, programmers using Python as a share of all programmers), we can calculate this specific category’s size as follows:

 CategorySize = CategoryShare х DevPopulation